openstack/charm-ceph-dashboard/README.md

   and support notes
 * [OpenStack Charms Deployment Guide][cdg]: for charm usage information

 # Bugs

 Please report bugs on [Launchpad][lp-bugs-charm-ceph-dashboard].

-## Object Gateway

-To enable object gateway management add the following relation:

-    juju relate ceph-dashboard:radosgw-dashboard ceph-radosgw:radosgw-user

-NOTE: On Octopus or earlier the dashboard can only be related to one ceph-radosgw application.

 <!-- LINKS -->